Distributional Instrumental Variable Method: Setting and motivating theory

 In contrast, with the following proposition we demonstrate a novel result that with the distributional instrumental variable approach, the parameters $\beta_1$ and $\beta_2$, and therefore the interventional distribution $\Pint$ can still be identified under certain assumptions.

 \begin{proposition} Assume for $j \in \{1, 2\}$, it holds for all $z \in \supp(Z)$ that $g_j(z,\cdot)$ is strictly monotone and differentiable almost everywhere, and for any constant $c$, it holds $(X_j|Z=0) \noneqdist (c + X_j|Z=1)$.
-Then $\beta_1$ and $\beta_2$ are uniquely determined from the observed data distribution $P_{(X_1,X_2,Y|Z)}$. \end{proposition} The assumption in this proposition means that the distributions of $X_j|Z=0$ and $X_j|Z=1$ are different in more than just a deterministic shift.
-The proposition indicates that if the instrument affects the treatments in more than just a mean shift, then the full distribution $P_{(X_1,X_2,Y|Z)}$ of the observed data is sufficient to identify the causal effects, whereas 2SLS, which only exploits the conditional means of $X_j|Z=0$ and $X_j|Z=1$ in its first stage, cannot make use of the more diverse information even if it exists.
+Then $\beta_1$ and $\beta_2$ are uniquely determined from the observed data distribution $P_{(X_1,X_2,Y)|Z}$. \end{proposition} The assumption in this proposition means that the distributions of $X_j|Z=0$ and $X_j|Z=1$ are different in more than just a deterministic shift.
+The proposition indicates that if the instrument affects the treatments in more than just a mean shift, then the full distribution $P_{(X_1,X_2,Y)|Z}$ of the observed data is sufficient to identify the causal effects, whereas 2SLS, which only exploits the conditional means of $X_j|Z=0$ and $X_j|Z=1$ in its first stage, cannot make use of the more diverse information even if it exists.
 In this sense, utilizing the full observed distribution allows us to identify the causal effects in this setting.
+If instead the two conditional distributions differ only by an additive shift, the assumption is violated and the causal effects are not identifiable in general.